DigiNode-Tools/diginode-tools/GETSTARTED.md

 To get started, follow the instuctions below for you specific system:

-*Note: DigiNode Setup gives you the option to install DigiNode Tools only (i.e. these scripts).
-If you already have a DigiByte Node installed, and want to use the status monitor with it, you may want to choose this option.
-The scripts will be installed to: ~/diginode-tools*
+*Note: If you already have a DigiByte Node setup, and want to use the DigiNode Status Monitor with it, DigiNode Setup gives you the option to install DigiNode Tools only (i.e. these scripts).
+They will be installed to: ~/diginode-tools*

 ## Setup a DigiNode on Raspberry Pi